rkotze/rkotze.github.io/_posts/2023-11-26-understanding-veganism.md

 <!--more-->

 Veganism is a principled position about not exploiting and to cause suffering to sentient animals.
-Meaning it's not about having a healthier diet or saving the environment even though it has benefits.
+Meaning it's not about having a healthier diet or saving the environment even though it has those benefits.
 It's about recognising there is a __victim__ who wants to live their life freely without being oppressed and/or killed.

 In our current "food" system there is so much [suffering and death in farming animals](https://www.youtube.com/watch?v=LQRAfJyEsko) it can't be considered [humane](https://www.merriam-webster.com/dictionary/humane).
 It really is an **oxymoron** to say animals are "humanely slaughtered" as this act can not been seen as compassionate and in the best interest for such **young** individuals.
 [Hundred of millions of animals **killed per day**](https://ourworldindata.org/how-many-animals-get-slaughtered-every-day) and we do this unnecessarily for a meal that _lasts 15 minutes_.